-But as an inbound marketer, your job is to convert qualified website visitors (aka your buyer personas) into leads by offering remarkable content for which they’ll want to trade their contact information in exchange.
-Ideally, those leads turn into opportunities, who turn into customers and even promoters.
+More specifically, inbound marketing requires you to create remarkable content they'll want to trade their contact information for.
+From there, those leads turn into opportunities, who turn into customers and even promoters.

 Clearly, conversions are a big deal.
 So how can you optimize yours?
 By creating conversion paths optimized to most effectively convert your ideal visitors into leads.

 A conversion path is the process by which an anonymous website visitor becomes a known lead.
 It sounds simple enough, but creating an effective conversion path requires a clear understanding of your target audience and their needs.

 While not all conversion paths are identical and depend on the type of business they’re for, they have a few common attributes: a landing page, a call-to-action, a content offer or end point, and a thank you page.

 - Landing page: A landing page is a specific page on your website designed to collect a visitor’s contact information in exchange for a resource, like a course, ebook, or other product.